 Once a root itself is compromised there is no solution or replacement strategy.
 It is therefore considered industry best practice to use intermediate certificates.

 Intermediates also help by constraining the size of the Certificate Revocation List (CRL) associated with a certificate product.
 By periodically rolling over the intermediate CA that signs the end entity certificates CRL’s are kept to a minimum.
-Maintaining optimal CRL sizes ensures that customers have a smooth and seamless experience visiting SSL-secured websites while full security is maintained transparently to customers/end users.
+Maintaining optimal CRL sizes ensures that customers have a smooth and seamless experience visiting Secure Sockets Layer(SSL)-secured websites while full security is maintained transparently to customers/end users.

 All the popular web servers’ support chained certificates and have done so for quite some time.